-The SPFT TIGER Team gathers for a group photo after their first training in January 2017.
+The SPFE TIGER Team gathers for a group photo after their first training in January 2017.

 Members march in the 2017 May Day rally in downtown Minneapolis, supporting immigrant students.

-SPFT kicked off our contract campaign at US Bank, who has been avoiding paying property taxes.
+SPFE kicked off our 2017 contract campaign at US Bank.

 Property taxes are the main source of local funding for schools.
 This is a problem in Saint Paul, where one in four properties do not pay any property taxes.
 These properties are either owned by a public entity – the city, county, state or school district – or are part of a non-profit tax-exempt organization.
 Private colleges and hospitals, in particular, own some of the most valuable property in the city, but do not pay any taxes on it.